 It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.
 Gal.
 5:1

 Dear Lord Jesus, it’s the Fourth of July—a holiday set aside to remember and revel in the freedom we enjoy as citizens of America.
-I thank you for our country, as broken as she is, and for the privileges we still enjoy—benefits I don’t take for granted, especially considering how much of the world is under siege and under the foot of tyrannical leadership.
+Two things immediately come to mind as I think of the Fourth.
+I thank you for our country, as broken as she is, and for the liberties and privileges we enjoy as citizens of the United States.

-Jesus, by the power of the gospel, I will seek to stand firm in these and the many more freedoms you’ve won for us, and I will seek to resist all slaveries until the day you return to finish this magnificent “liberation suite.”
+Lord Jesus, by the power of the gospel, I will seek to stand firm in these and the many more freedoms you’ve won for us.
+I never want to fall back into the old ways of legalism and moralism, grace-less performance and fearful living.
 Hallelujah, what a Savior you are!
 Hallelujah, what a salvation you freely give us!
-So very Amen I pray, in your liberating and loving name.
+So very Amen I pray, in your holy and loving name.